rsdoiel/antenna/archives/2025/planet_2025.27.md

 ---

-## Five years of disrupted schooling in Ukraine has led to ‘emotional instability in children’
+## Disrupted schooling in Ukraine has led to ‘emotional instability in children’

 date: 2025-07-11, from: Vatican News

-                    <p>The director of the largest global fund dedicated to education explains in an interview with Vatican News' Marie Duhamel how the war in Ukraine has dramatically impacted children’s access to education.</p>
+                    <p>The director of the largest global fund dedicated to education explains to Vatican News how the war in Ukraine has dramatically impacted children’s access to education.</p>
                     <p><a href="https://www.vaticannews.va/en/world/news/2025-07/years-of-disrupted-schooling-in-ukraine-has-led-to-instability.html">Read all</a></p>
                     <p>&nbsp;</p>